A domain error occurs when an input argument is of the right type but

 open/[3,4] is supposed to be an atom that represents a valid mode for opening

 write.
 If a number or a compound term is given

-instead, that is a type error.
+instead, then that is a type error.
 If an atom is given that is not a valid mode,

-that is a domain error.
+then that is a domain error.

 The main reason that we distinguish between type errors and domain errors is that they usually represent different sorts of mistakes in your program.
 A type error usually indicates that you have passed the wrong argument to a command, whereas a domain error usually indicates that you passed the argument you meant to check, but you hadn’t checked it enough.